Goorakh/RiskOfChaos/README.md

 * Superhot: Time moves when players move
 * Gupscare: Spawns a Gup above every player
 * Roll Credits: Starts the game credits
-* Aspect Roulette: Randomly switches the elite aspect of all characters (only affects players if they already have an aspect equipment)
 * Unscrap Random Item: Converts a random stack of scrap into a random item of the same tier
 * Disable Procs: Disables all proc effects.
 Lasts 45 seconds
 * Item Magnet: All pickups move towards players.
 Lasts 90 seconds
 * Item Repulsor: All pickups move away from players.
 Lasts 90 seconds
 * Kill All Player Allies: Kills all player allies
 * No sprinting: Disables sprinting for all characters, lasts 30 seconds
-* Everyone is Invisible: Every character on the stage becomes invisible, lasts 30 seconds
 * Revive Dead Characters: Revives all recently killed characters
 * Lock All Chests: Locks all chests as if the teleporter has started, lasts 45 seconds
-* Delayed Attacks: All attacks have a 0.5 second delay before happening, lasts 90 seconds
 * Recruit Random Enemy: Converts a random enemy on the stage to the player team
 * Adaptive Recycling: Repeatedly recycles all items on the stage, lasts 90 seconds
 * Decrease Teleporter Charge Rate: Decreases charge rate for all holdout zones, lasts 1 stage